unsignedchar-256/unsignedchar-256/README.md

 ### Welcome! :octocat:
 I have nothing.
 No contributions and any repositories.
 But, **welcome** for everyone who came to my profile!

+### Why `unsigned char`?
+Because it is good and I love it!
+Useful when you only want to use less memory because `unsigned char` takes only 1 byte.

 ### Details about me
 Actually I have some projects, but none of them are useful.
 So, I do not have any plan to share them.
-Also, my programming skills are 💩.
+Also, my bad programming skills. 💩

 I love to exploring GitHub repositories for searching some references, exploring useful APIs and libraries, and sometimes just for exploring some interesting repositories.
 I will give them a star and save them just in case I need them.